Immigrated urn models - asymptotic properties and applications: Introduction

-\vglue 0.1in Urn models have long been considered powerful mathematical instruments in many areas, including the physical sciences, biological sciences, social sciences, and engineering (Johnson and Kotz, 1977; Kotz and Balakrishnan, 1997).
+1.1. {\em Urn Models and their applications.} Urn models have long been considered powerful mathematical instruments in many areas, including the physical sciences, biological sciences, social sciences, and engineering (Johnson and Kotz, 1977; Kotz and Balakrishnan, 1997).
 For example, in medical science, Knoblauch, Neitz, and Neitz (2006) apply an urn model to study cone ratios in human and macaque retinas.
-In population genetics, Bena\"{i}m, Schreiber, and Tarr\'{e}s (2004) make use of a class of generalized P\'{o}lya urn models to scrutinize evolutionary processes.
-In economics, the model is employed to capture the mechanism of reinforcement learning by Erev and Roth (1998) and Beggs (2005).
-In business, a coupled P\'{o}lya urn model is utilized by Windrum (2004) to examine the recent browser war between Netscape and Microsoft.
-In decision science, McCabe-Dansted and Slinko (2006) employ the urn model to investigate the social choice rules that are influential factors which affect the outcomes of elections.
-In addition, numerous examples of applications of urn models in the areas of physics, communication theory, and computer science are also provided by Milenkovic and Compton (2004).
+In population genetics, Hoppe (1984) and Donnely and Kurtz (1996) employ a P\'olya-like urn model to study Ewen's sampling distribution in neutral genetics models.
+Bena\"{i}m, Schreiber, and Tarr\`{e}s (2004) also make use of a class of generalized P\'{o}lya urn models to scrutinize evolutionary processes.
+In economics, Beggs (2005) uses the models to capture the mechanism of reinforcement learning.
+In addition, numerous examples of applications of urn models in the areas of physics, communication theory, and computer science are provided by Milenkovic and Compton (2004).

-In recent decades, the application of urn models in clinical trials has attracted great attention from biomedical researchers.
-Urn models have played an important role in the advancement of adaptive design methodologies that provide treatment allocation schemes which depend on the history of treatment outcomes.
-The principle of adaptive designs is to skew the probability of treatment allocation so that fewer patients receive inferior treatment, amid the accumulation of information on treatment effectiveness as the clinical study progresses.

-In adaptive design, an early influential urn model is the generalized P\'{o}lya urn (GPU) that was discussed in Athreya and Karlin (1968), Wei and Durham (1978), and Wei (1979).
-The GPU is based on the P\'{o}lya urn model which was originally constructed to model contagious diseases (Eggenberger and P\'{o}lya, 1923).
-For example, the GPU model of Wei (1979) can be described as following: Assume that each incoming patient is assigned to one of $K$ treatments, and the GPU is updated at each stage by adding one additional ball of the same treatment type if the treatment is successful, and by adding an additional $\frac{1}{K-1}$ ball of the other $K -1$ treatment types if the treatment is unsuccessful.
-By embedding the urn process in a branching process, asymptotic properties of the GPU model have been obtained in Janson (2004).

-Another class of urn models with applications to clinical trials is the ternary urn model (Ivanova and Flournoy, 2001).
-A special case is the randomized P\'{o}lya urn (RPU) proposed by Durham, Flournoy, and Li (1998).
-Unlike the GPU of Wei (1979), the RPU only rewards balls to successful treatments.
-Another example is the birth and death urn (Ivanova et al., 2000; Ivanova and Flournoy, 2001).
-The ternary urn model induces diagonal generating matrices.
-The asymptotic properties of ternary urn model can be obtained by embedding the urn process in a branching process.

-However, there are several serious drawbacks of the classical urn models: (i) it is only for binary (multinomial) responses; (ii) it has a predetermined limit that usually does not have any formal optimal properties (for example, the randomized play-the-winer rule (Wei and Durham, 1978), see Hu and Rosenberger, 2006 for details); (iii) it usually has higher variability than other procedures (Hu and Rosenberger, 2003), and therefore is less powerful.